Meet The Media MOSAIC Lab!

 Graduate Student Researcher

-Previously, his research focused on digital emotional contagion; centering on source attribution around human and algorithm interactions with digital media, particularly on social media platforms.
-He has also been part of several research labs and projects, whose interests span intergroup relations, social justice, vision science, human perception, aggression, collective action, personal control, priming, and ostracism.
+Erick’s previous research focused on digital emotional contagion.
+Focusing on human-algorithm interactions with digital media (e.g., social media platforms).
+He has also been part of several social psychological research labs and projects, with foci spanning intergroup relations, social justice, vision science, human perception, emotion, aggression, collective action, and ostracism.

 Ismaharif Ismail, M.Soc.Sci.